-Multimedia artists and animators earned an annual median salary of $63,630 in May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-The overall outlook for new jobs in this field from 2012-2022 was projected to be slower than average for all occupations at 6%.
+Multimedia artists and animators earned an annual median salary of $63,970 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+The overall outlook for employment growth in this field from 2014-2024 was projected to be slower than average for all occupations at 6% (www.bls.gov).

 Individuals interested in advanced employment opportunities can pursue a bachelor's degree in video game development.
-Some schools offer either a Bachelor of Art or a Bachelor of Fine Arts degree program in this area.
+Some schools offer either a Bachelor of Arts or a Bachelor of Fine Arts degree program in this area.
 Other majors in this field include game art and animation, video game development and game design.